viklund/courses/rnaseq/labs/isoform-denovo.md

 file?
 Which is the correct one?

 Now take a closer look at the region chr2:73,308,166-73,308,278.
-This corresponds to the regions where the RefSeq genes is annotated as intron but the *de novo* assembly , the cufflinks gtf file and the peptide file suggest that the region is being transcribed and translated into peptides.
+This corresponds to a region where the "RefSeq genes" track shows an intron but the *de novo* assembly, the cufflinks gtf file and the peptide file suggest that the region is being transcribed and translated into peptides.
 When examining the *de novo* assembled contigs it seems that none of the transcripts goes through the region.
 Is this real or could there be a shortcoming of the assembler or the sequencing platform?
 Unfortunately we do